micromole/micromole.github.io/_projects/utah/overlay_pathogen.md

   <div class="card-img-overlay" style="overflow: scroll; background: rgb(255,255,255,0.5)">
     <h5 class="card-title">Pathogen Dynamics</h5>
     <p class="card-text">
-      A dynamic disease outbreak within a native population of <i>Nicotiana attenuata</i> plants was a great opportunity to study pathogen dynamics in the wild.
-We isolated fungi to establish a native pathovar system for laboratory screenings.
-This has been since used in several different projects by other researchers.
+      A dynamic disease outbreak within a native population of <i>Nicotiana attenuata</i> plants was a unique opportunity to study pathogen dynamics in the wild.
+We isolated several fungi to establish a native pathovar system for laboratory screenings.
+These strains has been since used in several different projects by other researchers.
     </p>
        <span>
         Original research: